ldelossa/gh.nvim/README.md

     environment will be running the pull request's code and you can perform sanity checks easily.

-GH.nvim is a "commit-wise" review tool.
-This means you browse the changed files by their commits.
-This will feel familiar to those who immediately click on the "commits" tab on the GitHub UI to view the incremental changes of the pull request.

 see doc/gh-nvm.txt for complete usage and more details.

-Checkout my [rational and demo video](https://youtu.be/hhrWwYfMK1I) to get an initial idea of how gh.nvim works, why it works the way it does, and its look and feel.
+Checkout my [rational and demo video](https://youtu.be/hhrWwYfMK1I) to get an initial idea of how `gh.nvim` works, why it works the way it does, and its look and feel.

 ### Setup & Configuration